Side-On/Film-Pairs/README.md

 The instructions are written simply with no unnecessarily complicated language so that anybody can go to the site and understand the game.
 The headers are purposefully made larger than the text underneath to group sections together.

+##### Game completed page design

 ![Game completed wireframe](/wireframes/completed-game-wireframe.png)

+This appears when the user matches the correct amount of pairs.
+It will show all of the achievements the user has at the end of the game.
+It will display the users: score, complete time, time bonus, how many pairs matched, score in game and total score.
+There is a button at the bottom of the screen which allows the user to close the window and restart the game.

+Upon restarting the game, all of the final score and times will be reset back to zero and the cards will be reshuffled.

 #### Features